Hajj and Umrah

 Due to the large crowds, mass gatherings such as Hajj and Umrah are associated with unique health risks [3].

 Each year, the Ministry of Health (MoH) of the Kingdom of Saudi Arabia (KSA) issues the requirements and recommendations for entry visas relevant to pilgrims and seasonal workers who intend to visit KSA during forthcoming Hajj and Umrah season.
-Details of the requirements and recommendations for Hajj and Umrah 1445H (2024), including required and recommended vaccinations and general health advice are available from the Kingdom of Saudi Arabia Ministry of Health [1, 2].
-Requirements and recommendations may differ from year to year.

 Hajj, the annual pilgrimage to Makkah (Mecca) in KSA occurs between the 8th and 12th day of the twelfth month of the Islamic calendar and is one of the largest mass gatherings in the world.
-Hajj 1445H (2024) is expected to start in June when temperatures may be high.
+Hajj 1446H (2025) is expected to start in June 2025 when temperatures may be high.
 Care will be needed to avoid heat-related illness.
+The KSA MoH will update Hajj 1446H (2025) requirements in due course.
+Requirements and recommendations may differ from year to year.

-UK residents and British nationals resident in Saudi Arabia can find information on how to register to apply to perform Hajj and Umrah - 1445H (2024) through the official Ministry of Hajj and Umrah Nusuk Hajj platform.
+UK residents and British nationals resident in Saudi Arabia can find information on how to register to apply to perform Hajj and Umrah - 1446H (2025) through the official Ministry of Hajj and Umrah Nusuk Hajj platform.
 This is the only official method of applying to perform Hajj.

-A comprehensive guide for applying to perform Umrah, including information for those applying from outside of Saudi Arabia, has been produced by the Ministry of Hajj and Umrah; the Council of British Hajjis' also provide regular Umrah updates.
+A comprehensive guide for applying to perform Umrah, including information for those applying from outside of Saudi Arabia, has been produced by the Ministry of Hajj and Umrah.
+The Council of British Hajjis' also provide regular Umrah updates.

 The Foreign, Commonwealth and Development Office (FCDO) official social media channels @ukinsaudiarabia also provide information and guidance [4].